GoogleCloudPlatform/community/tutorials/deploy-react-nginx-cloud-run/index.md

+---
+title: Deploy React and Nginx to Google Cloud Run
+description: Learn how to integrate a front-end app that runs on a customized runtime, with Google Cloud Run.
+author: Felipe Luján
+tags: Cloud Run, React, Front-end, NGinx
+date_published:
+---

 #Deploy React and Nginx to Google Cloud Run.

 In this tutorial you'll learn how to run a Create-React-App (CRA) with Nginx and deploy it to Google Cloud Run.